wgx/ethicalhq-chrome/readme.md

-# EthicalHQ Add-on for Chrome
+# EthicalHQ Extension for Chrome

 Install from the Chrome Web Store: